Section Image

 Bethel's village center sits along a ridgeline, offering weaving mountain roads and steep drops that lead to the White River.
 Royalton's village center sits on flat land adjacent to the river, offering a more traditional rectangular, walkable community.
 Apart from its well-regarded school district and low CAP Index Crime Score of 1 out of 10, Royalton is best known as the home of Vermont Law School.
 "It's all post-graduate students, so it's not like a typical college town," Jarvis says.
 "But the students greatly contribute to Royalton's thriving small business scene."

-Royalton Memorial Library offers community programs like summer reading events in its historic brick building.
+Royalton Memorial Library hosts community programs in a historic brick building.

-Royalton Memorial Library offers community programs like summer reading events in its historic brick building.
+Royalton Memorial Library hosts community programs in a historic brick building.

 1/2